MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

 1. A Microsoft 365 account with the following services:

-    -   SharePoint Client Component(To install in your computer)
+    -   SharePoint Client Component (steps included to install)

-    -   Windows PowerShell (Installed by default in Windows)
+    -   Windows PowerShell (steps included to install)

-    -   OneDrive for Business
+    -   OneDrive for Business (included in O365 subscription)

     -   Power Apps

-    -   Power BI (Free for personal workspace or Pro for shared workspaces and dashboards)
+    -   Power BI (free for personal workspace or Pro for shared workspaces and dashboards)

-    -   Power BI Desktop installed
+    -   Power BI Desktop (free to install)

 2. An Azure subscription
 ## Solution Files